WBMLP Answers to Questions Customers Ask Us

 Pay attention to the bars that move under the digital kWh display.
 Every time a bar moves from left to right you use one “watt-hour”.
 The bar typically can be seen moving through 5-8 positions across the display.
 The faster the bar moves the more energy you are using.
 Turn off some appliances and you should notice the bar moving slower and vice-versa.

 Reading your meter on a regular basis and keeping a record of activities that affect your usage is the first step on your way to conserving energy and managing your utility bill.
 Periodically read the meter, turn off unnecessary appliances, and re-read the meter to see if that reduces your consumption over that time frame.

 Locate your meter, which should be in an accessible location.
 Bring a notebook and pen with you so you can write down the reading.
 Note time and date that you took your reading of the electric meter.
 Repeat the reading of your electric meter at a later date and note the date and time.
 Subtract the first reading from the second reading and you will arrive at the number of kilowatt hours used during that time frame.

 The biggest electricity consumption in your home is typically from heating and air conditioning equipment.
 Electric water heaters are usually the second-largest user of electricity in your home.
 After that come major appliances like refrigerators, dehumidifiers, stoves, washers, and dryers, followed by smaller items like TVs, lamps, and stereos.

-- Energy conservation help is just a phone call away.
-Save money by conserving electricity.
+Energy conservation help is just a click or phone call away.
 WBMLP is a member of Home Energy Loss Prevention Service (HELPS) a residential energy conservation service for Massachusetts municipal utility customers.
 HELPS provides energy education, home energy audits, assistance with home energy improvements and ENERGY STAR Appliance Rebates.
-Call HELPS at 1-888-333-7525 or you can also visit them online at http://www.munihelps.org for more information.
+Check out our Rebates & Incentives Page.
+Or call HELPS at 1-888-333-7525 or you can also visit them online for more information.